mkostrun/UBASIC-PLUS/README.md

 that particular pins are available for digital read/write operations.
 Tied to hardware specific functions as described in *config.h* .

+  - mode: STM32 specific

+    Output: -2 for open drain, -1 for push-pull

+    Input:  0 for no pull, 1 for push-up, 2 for push-down.

 - *pwm_conf(prescaler,period), pwm(channel,value), pwm(channel)*